65AR645ASAN/mac-address-handler/README.md

 # MAC-ADDRESS API-HANDLER
 - Importent Note - The Requirements.txt File is a sample, its presence is semantic and extensible if external libraries if they need to be leveraged in the future
+- Please follow the following instructions to successfully execute this main.py script in the repository
 - Install python3 on your computer from python.org {https://www.python.org/downloads/}
 - Install docker on your computer from {https://www.docker.com/products/docker-desktop/}
 - Run the following commands to execute the main.py script